Creating Knit Patterns Using Knit Garments

 Once you have you tools and workspace ready, you’re all ready for creating knit patterns from your knitted clothes.

 If you haven’t set ip your workspace yet, you should do so now!
-(FYI: In Lesson 1 in my free email course I talk about the importance of workspace and mindset.)
+(FYI: In Lesson 1 in my text based pattern making course I talk about the importance of workspace and mindset.)
 By setting up the right workspace from the start of the process, you can get crackin’ on creating knit patterns in one go.

 Creating Knit Patterns From A Knitted Garment